 Trade shows are an important part of how the retail business works.
 These shows, which happen throughout the year and across the country, are often on the radar for small product businesses.
 Even if you are not ready yet, you might be thinking about attending one as a long term goal.

 I'm also going to outline when you shouldn't be thinking about a trade show, and what you should do instead.

-If you're ready to seriously start planning a trade show stall for your product business, then you can sign up to the online workshop on trade shows right here:
+If you're ready to seriously start planning a trade show stall for your product business, then you can book a one hour call with me to map out your plan right here:

 What is a trade show?